Create FGDC CSDGM metadata

 Resource > Extents

-• Time Period of Content Time Period Information—Provide a date range or individual dates by clicking either New Temporal Period Extent or New Temporal Instant Extent under the Extent heading as many times as appropriate.
+• Time Period of Content, Single Date/Time or Multiple Dates/Times or Range of Dates/Times—Provide a date range or individual dates by clicking either New Temporal Period Extent or New Temporal Instant Extent under the Extent heading as many times as appropriate.
 Click the calendar button and select the appropriate dates.
 Add times if the information is significant.

 Resource > Maintenance